-To gain acceptance I made friends with some of my schoolmates at the primary school I attended, who introduced me to marijuana.
+To gain acceptance I made friends with some of my schoolmates at the primary school I attended, who introduced me to marijuana (bhang).
 I couldn't believe the feeling I had every time I smoked.
 It felt like nothing could hurt me, nothing could bother me.
 In the beginning, it did not affect my performance in school as I was still doing well in my schoolwork.

+When I joined high school, things went from bad to worse when I got involved with some of my schoolmates who were abusing brown sugar (heroin) by heating the brown sugar and inhaling the vapors through a tube.
+They invited me and I felt like I was floating away.
 The next thing I knew I was spending all my pocket money buying the drug.
 From then on my grades started falling.
 I could not get enough of one hit a day.
 It became a habit for me to want to use it several times a day.
 Being in a boarding school I would call home to ask for more money to buy necessities but would then use the money to buy more drugs.

 When money did not come as fast as I needed it, I started stealing from my friends and when the teachers realized it, I was expelled from school.
 My parents got to know of my indiscipline after my expulsion but they just enrolled me into a different school.
-While there, I continued smoking marijuana when I was broke and used brown sugar when I had good money.
+While there, I continued smoking bhang when I was broke and used brown sugar when I had good money.
 Ultimately, the new school informed my parents that I was among the boys abusing drugs and that they did not want me in their school.
 On returning home my father threatened to throw me out of the house if I did not stop abusing drugs.
-I had just turned 17 and while my parents were looking for another school that they could take me, I found new people to supply me with the marijuana.
+I had just turned 17 and while my parents were looking for another school that they could take me, I found new people to supply me with the heroin.

-I became so used to marijuana to the point that I did not feel as high as I wanted so a friend introduced me to cocaine.
+I became so used to heroin to the point that I did not feel as high as I wanted so a friend introduced me to cocaine.
 I started snorting cocaine.
-The feeling I had did not compare to what I got from marijuana.
+The feeling I had did not compare to what I got from heroin.
 I thought it was the best high I had ever experienced.
 It felt amazing.
 I just wanted to keep snorting it.
-Due to the fact that both cocaine and marijuana were very expensive, I started stealing from home.
+Due to the fact that both cocaine and heroin were very expensive, I started stealing from home.
 I got out of control because I needed drugs all the time and started threatening my parents.
 They finally kicked me out of the house.